-To restore from dump files using ViewDS Management Agent:
+To restore from dump files:

 - 1. At the bottom of the left pane, click Server View. - 2.
 In the left pane, click the server. - 3.
-In the right pane, click the Status tab followed by the General tab, and then the Text View button. - 4.
 Click the Stop DSA button.
-The DSA status changes to stopped. - 5.
-Replace the contents of the dump directory (by default, %VFHOME%\dump) with the backed-up dump files. - 6.
-In the General screen, click the Load button.
-This command deletes the current database and replaces it with the contents of the dump files. - 7.
-To update the database according to the transactions that have been committed since the backup was made, follow the steps to See " Replaying the update log" on page 84.
+The DSA status changes to stopped. - 4.
+Replace the contents of the dump directory (by default, \${VFHOME}/dump) with the backed-up dump files. - 5.
+Click the Load button.
+The DSA's database is emptied and reloaded with the contents of the dump files. - 6.
+If any update logs were backed up after the dump files from which you have restored were created, then replay the update logs.
+Otherwise, click the Start DSA button.
+The DSA status changes to running.